vhaghani26/python_focus_group/Session_01/session1.md

 Enter your user information when prompted.
 This command means that we are creating the local directory, `python_focus_group` (which we specify at the end of the command), and cloning the contents of the GitHub repository into this local directory.
 You don't have anything in your GitHub repo at the moment, but this is important because it connects your local directory to GitHub.

+Please note that in rare instances, you may get an error, such as an [`xcrun` error](https://ma.ttias.be/mac-os-xcrun-error-invalid-active-developer-path-missing-xcrun/).
+I recommend searching the error verbatim and trying some recommended solutions.
+Often times, this will fix whatever errors you run into.

 ## Files

 Enter `python_focus_group/`.
 Remember that we can use the `cd` command to do this.
 The command should look like this: